HOW IT WORKS

 READY TO APPLY?

 Applications close September 1, 2022, by 12:00 P.M.
 OR when max number of applications have been received; whichever comes first.
 You may begin an application at any time and save your progress as you go.
 Please note that all documentation must be included in your application in order to submit.
 We expect a large influx of applications in the short application window and recommend all applicants to submit their application as soon as possible.

 Please only begin your application if you know you will be able to obtain all the necessary documentation.
-In order to apply, you will need to create a Submittable account, please follow the link below to begin.
+To apply, click on the “Apply Now” button below and create a member account to begin the application process.
 If you have any questions or concerns, please call 956-983-9445.